Emergency Disposal of On-Farm Deadstock

 A mortality disposal plan includes:

-- identifying an appropriate location for disposal, storage
+- identifying an appropriate location for disposal, storage or collection

 - evaluating economic and operational factors

 - record keeping

 To identify areas on the farm that are suitable for deadstock disposal, understand the soils on the farm and be able to identify surface water flow and sensitive areas on the farm.
 Participate in the Environmental Farm Plan Program administered by the Ontario Soil and Crop Improvement Association.